TheTalentCat/website/_posts/2019/September/2019-9-19-How-To-Get-a-Six-Figure-Career:-Introduction.md

 _The fastest way to make big money is to start your own business_.

 Does that make you queasy?
 Are you quick to point out that the other half of that coin is that starting your own business is also the _riskiest way_ to $100k?
-Do you despair that you're just not cut out for that kind of life?
+Do you despair that you're just not cut out for that 80 hour work week kind of life?

 I have good news!
 This guide isn't here to re-invent <a href="https://sweatystartup.com/">Sweaty Startup.</a> There's no shame to accept you're not cut out to be a business owner.
 It's ok to carve out a six figure income working for The Man™.